Preston Brooks: Death

 Brooks died unexpectedly from a violent attack of croup on January 27, 1857, a few weeks before the March 4 start of the new congressional term to which he had been elected.
 He was buried in Edgefield, South Carolina.
 The official telegram announcing his death stated "He died a horrid death, and suffered intensely.
 He endeavored to tear his own throat open to get breath."
 Despite terrible weather, thousands went to the Capitol to attend memorial services.
 After his body was transported back to Edgefield, another large crowd took part in funeral ceremonies before he was buried.

 Legacy

 The city of Brooksville, Florida (created from the merger of the towns of Melendez and Pierceville), and Brooks County, Georgia, are named after Brooks, as was present-day Big Bend, West Virginia, which was previously known as Brooksville, Virginia.
 All were named shortly after his caning of Sumner.

 In popular culture

 Preston Brooks was portrayed by Johnny Knoxville in the 2014 "Charleston" episode of the TV series Drunk History.
-Patton Oswalt played Charles Sumner, and an inebriated Seth Weitberg told the story.
+Patton Oswalt played Charles Sumner, and Seth Weitberg told the story.